 Like what you just read?
 You can support me by following my blog and leaving comments–I love to hear from my readers.
 Happy travels!
 Amy

-Roaming Historian readers can save money on The Roman Guy tours in many Italian cities!
-Just use the code “ROAMING” when booking to get 5% off of most small-group tours.
+Going to Italy, France, or Spain?
+Roaming Historian readers can save money on tours from The Tour Guy (formerly the Roman Guy).
+Just use our link when booking to get 5% off of most small-group tours.
+Buon viaggio!